What is the Keirsey ESFP “Performer” Personality Type?

 These two ways of acting can certainly overlap, but as they lead their lives, utilitarian people mostly do what works, while cooperative people do what’s right.

-Keirsey uses Cooperative (Complying) and pragmatic (Adaptive) when comparing the differing temperaments.
+Keirsey compares the differing temperaments with cooperative (Complying) and pragmatic (Adaptive) temperaments.
 Cooperative people pay more attention to other people’s opinions and are more concerned with doing the right thing.
 Sensible people (Utilitarian) pay more attention to their thoughts or feelings and are more concerned with doing what works.
+No comparable idea in the MBTI or Jung corresponds to this dichotomy, which is a significant difference between Keirsey’s work and Myers and Jung’s.

 The pragmatic temperaments are Rational (pragmatic and abstract) and artisan (Pragmatic and concrete).
 The Cooperative Temperaments are Idealists (Cooperative and Abstract) and Guardians (Cooperative and Concrete).
 Neither the MBTI nor Jung included the concept of Temperament in their work.